-One of the advantages of purchasing from a market is that the produce is usually younger and more tender and of course fresher.
-Those qualities lead to this simple recipe that focuses on one simple great ingredient that could easily be discarded.
+One of the advantages of purchasing from a market is that the produce found is usually younger, more tender, and of course fresher.
+Those qualities lead to this simple recipe for sautéed beet greens that focuses on one simple great ingredient that could easily be discarded.

-In this dish you are going to remove the stems including the tougher part between the leaves.
+In this dish, you are going to remove the thicker part of the stems including the tougher part between the leaves.
 Then wash the leaves very well with a complete soak.
-Dirt wants to stick to those leaves.
-Then dry them very well.
+Dirt really wants to stick to those leaves.
+Dry them very well before cooking.

 - olive oil